 It’s the most special time of the year, right?
 It can also be the most overwhelming, especially as a parent.
 You’re trying to focus on family, create new traditions and honor the old, and deal with shopping and cooking and traveling.
 Though spending time with extended family is one of the best parts of the holidays, it can also be more than a little stressful.
-After all, relatives are universally known as nosy, and that often means a lot of obtrusive and annoying questions when everyone is together.
+After all, relatives are universally known as nosy, and that often means a lot of obtrusive, annoying, and tough questions from family when everyone is together during the holidays.

 As a parent, it’s hard to not get offended by constant questions of why your child doesn’t eat this thing or the other, why your baby girl is dressed in blue overalls instead of a pink dress, why your toddler is SO clingy, and why on earth you can’t just let them stay up past their bedtime?
 And, of course, the most popular one: “So, when are you having another baby?”